cjmellor/browser-sessions/README.md

 ![Packagist PHP Version](https://img.shields.io/packagist/dependency-v/cjmellor/browser-sessions/php?color=rgb%28165%20180%20252%29&logo=php&logoColor=rgb%28165%20180%20252%29&style=for-the-badge)
 ![Laravel Version](https://img.shields.io/badge/laravel-^10-rgb(235%2068%2050)?style=for-the-badge&logo=laravel)

+> **Warning**
+>
+> This package can only be used with the `database` driver for the Sessions.
+This is how it is done in Jetstream, so keep this in mind as it may turn you off knowing you need to manage sessions in the database.

 # Logout Other Browser Sessions

 This package allows you to log out sessions that are active on other devices.